MIRI MRS and NIRSpec IFU Observations of Cassiopeia A

 Step 2 - Pick wavelength setting(s)

 We would like to use all 3 grating settings of the MRS in order to observe all emission lines present in the mid-infrared and dust emission from various types of dust.
-Rho et al. (2008) find multiple emission lines in spectra of the Cas A supernova remnants, including [ArII] at 9.0 μm, [NeII] at 12.8 μm, and [OIV] at 25.9 μm, among others; in addition, the spectra suggest emission from solid-state dust of various kinds of compositions: silicates, SiO2 (which has a prominent broad emission feature peaking near 20.6 μm), etc.
+Rho et al. (2008) found multiple emission lines in the spectra of the Cas A supernova remnants, including [ArII] at 9.0 μm, [NeII] at 12.8 μm, and [OIV] at 25.9 μm, among others.
+In addition, Rho et al. note that their Cas A spectra suggest emission from solid-state dust of various kinds of compositions, including silicates and SiO2 (the latter has a prominent broad emission feature peaking near 21 μm), among others.

-Some of the strongest lines from Cas A FMKs in the near-infrared, belonging to, e.g., S, Si, and Fe, are located near 1 μm wavelength (Hurford & Fesen 1996; Gerardy & Fesen 2001).
+Some of the strongest lines from Cas A FMKs in the near-infrared that belong to elements such as S, Si, and Fe, are located near 1 μm wavelength (Hurford & Fesen 1996; Gerardy & Fesen 2001).
 A set of 4 strong emission lines belonging to [SII] were observed by Hurford & Fesen (1996) and Gerardy and Fesen (2001) as a blend of lines spanning the range 1.0287–1.0373 μm.
 Additionally, the greatest possible spectral resolving power is desired to resolve any velocity structure, if possible.
 Here, we use the G140H grating to achieve the highest spectral resolving power.
-We choose the F100LP filter; although the F070LP filter can be used with this grating, it is not advisable with the IFU, as the wavelengths < 0.96 μm will fall off the detector.
+We choose the F100LP filter; although the F070LP filter can be used with this grating, it is not advisable with the IFU, as the wavelengths <0.96 μm will fall off the detector.

 Step 3 - (For MIRI MRS) Determine whether you should choose simultaneous imaging with the MIRI imager